 These days, many of us are constantly floating between home and elsewhere, and so is our workspace.
 To sustain this new lifestyle, we need better hardware and gadgets more than ever before.
 Currently, many of the suitable options available in the market come with a hefty price tag.

 For those of you who are at the beginning of your career, still in school, or simply unwilling to dedicate a large budget to hardware, it may seem like spending cash on hardware is just not a priority.
-Well, the good news is that with these three budget-friendly Rapoo combos, you can satisfy your needs for a suitable keyboard and mouse without feeling like it will cost you an arm and a leg.
+Well, the good news is that with these three budget-friendly wireless Rapoo keyboard and mouse combo, you can satisfy your needs for a suitable keyboard and mouse without feeling like it will cost you an arm and a leg.

 The spacing between the keys is also at a comfortable degree because you wouldn’t want the typing experience to suffer just because you wanted to have a smaller keyboard, right?
 Trust me, I bought one of those extremely small keyboards, and it was an absolute chore to type on!